The HG Relief Project: The alarmingly high cost of healthcare is a barrier we are committed to overcoming.

 04 — Programs

-Alabama HG Support & Access Initiative - This program supports patients who live throughout the far corners of the state of Alabama and support patients through telehealth, local infusion centers, home health, case management.
-We will focus on urban areas as well as rural areas so that every Alabama mother has the opportunity for this care.
+• Alabama HG Support & Access Initiative - This program supports patients who live throughout the far corners of the state of Alabama and supports patients through telehealth, local infusion centers, home health, and case management.
+We focus on urban areas.
 Our goal is urgent and clear: every mother in Alabama deserves access to the care she needs, no matter where she lives.
+(Partially funded, pilot program 2025)

-We are actively seeking funders and funding opportunities.
-The need for our pregnant mothers is profound.
+We are actively seeking funding opportunities.
+The need for our pregnant mothers in Alabama is profound.
 Contact Kelly Housholder if you have leads or ways to help!
-Current Funders: YellowHammer Fund, Kate Morris Jewelry, Kelly & Andrew Housholder.
+Current Funders: YellowHammer Fund, The Daniel Foundation, United Ways Central Alabama (St. Clair County) & The Morning Sickness Clinic.

 06 — Patients seeking care, how to apply:

-First, text our clinic line at 205-772-9595 to let us know you’re needing care.
+First, text our clinic line at 205-772-9595 to let us know you need care.
 Ask us about financial assistance or go ahead and fill out this application!

 A major barrier to medication compliance is often the cost of the medicine prescribed to the patient.